 If monitor is not less than the current number of available monitors (which can change at any time), the results are #f and #f.
+See also display-changed in top-level-window<%>.

 '''

 (is-color-display?) \rightarrow boolean?

 '''

 Returns #t if the main display has color, #f otherwise.